-Note that I accept the diagnosis Schizoaffective Disorder, but I understand that a lot of people have problems with various psychiatric labels especially the term Personality Disorder.
+Note that I accept the diagnosis of schizoaffective disorder, but I understand that a lot of people have problems with various psychiatric labels especially the term personality disorder.

 Where did they let him out from?

 I talk to myself.
 A lot.
 Often in public.
 In the past, I have suffered serious discrimination in housing because of this and some violence.
-The security types in art galleries and supermarkets play close attention to me.
 Often it’s better not to leave the flat.
-However, I would like to stress the situation is not entirely without humor.
-Several Summers back I passed filmmaker and bon vivant Michael Winner walking near Buckingham Palace.
+However, I would like to stress the situation is not entirely without humour.
+Several Summers back I passed filmmaker, restaurant critic and bon vivant Michael Winner walking near Buckingham Palace.
 As I chatted away to myself he turned to his companion and said, “Where did they let him out from?”.
 Odd maybe, but I’m quite proud of this.
 I had a similar encounter in Chelsea with John Simpson, world affairs editor for the BBC.
 I was strolling along, muttering away, when he gave me a startled look.
 Imagine the man who liberated Kabul being intimidated by a mental patient on the Kings Road.

 My symptoms are fairly mundane: seeing things that are not there, believing people are listening to my thoughts and trying to control my thoughts using a force called sonic and a lack of motivation that is so profound that you could set the building on fire and I would stay in bed.
 Standard fare for someone with a diagnosis of Schizoaffective Disorder.
 Add to that the history of mania and depression and you can see why I have one or two issues.